-Down combines warmth and light weight, and because of its special insulating properties, a down comforter is usually warmer than a blanket or a comforter that’s filled with feathers or synthetic fiber, all while still maintaining a light feel.
+Down combines warmth and light weight.
+Because of its special insulating properties, a down comforter is usually warmer than a blanket or a comforter that’s filled with feathers or synthetic fiber, all while maintaining a light feel.

-The whole secret of the down comforter is that the down plume traps the air between the outside cold and your body, so you don’t get cold, but you don’t get too hot either.
+The secret to the down comforter's success is that the down plume traps the air between the outside cold and your body, so you don’t get cold but you don’t get too hot either.

 Why do people buy down comforters?

-Many families choose down not just for its warmth, but for its durability.
+Many families choose down not only for its warmth but also for its durability.
 A down comforter is an investment that usually lasts for about ten years with minimal upkeep.

 What about allergies with down comforters?

-High-quality down like that produced by Downlite is cleaned extensively according to strict industry standards, is hypoallergenic and is less likely to cause an issue.
-If someone in the household is prone to allergies, you may prefer to choose a synthetic down.
+High-quality down like that produced by Downlite is cleaned extensively according to strict industry standards, is hypoallergenic, and is less likely to cause an issue.
+If someone in the household is prone to allergies, you may prefer a synthetic down.

-Down comforters aren’t good for babies’ beds both because you can’t know their allergies at such a young age and because you tend to need to wash baby bedding quite often, which isn’t optimal for down longevity.
+Down comforters are not recommended for babies’ beds because you cannot know their allergies at such a young age and because you need to wash baby bedding quite often, which is not optimal for down longevity.